Hi there!

 Other trail options to get to the Mt LeConte summit include the Trillium Gap Trail (you will hike by Grotto Falls) and Rainbow Falls Trail (you will hike by Rainbow Falls).

-See more about this Smoky Mountains activity: Mount LeConte hike
+See more about the Mount LeConte hike.

-31. Hike to Myrtle Point
+31. Myrtle Point

 Once in the Mt LeConte summit area, you can hike the Myrtle Point Trail to get some more amazing views of the Smoky Mountains.

-See more about this Smoky Mountains activity: Myrtle Point
+See more about Myrtle Point.

-32. Hike to Cliff Tops
+32. Cliff Tops

-Another spot you can hike to in the Mt LeConte summit area for grand mountain views.
+Cliff Tops is another spot you can hike to in the Mt LeConte summit area for grand mountain views.

 33. LeConte Lodge